kapitanov/code-quality-research/README.md

 and they exist and are begin developed, improved and maintained for a significant time, their development processes and practices are at very least good enough to be considered as a reference.

+It's worth mentioning that code comments are hard to measure, since their value is hardly formalizable.
+In this work I assume that most code comments  are well-written and provide valuable information.

 ## Methodic

 I've decided to use a simple metric to measure the code quality: